 Not unless you’re milling the lower receiver.
 Technically, to do that part you should have a license.

 - Can I sell my own custom made AR-15?

-Generally the same laws of private sales of firearms apply here too.
+Generally, the same laws of private sales of firearms apply here too.
 Better check with your state laws for more clarification.
-Naturally, if you’re going to make a sell a ton of them, you best be getting a license unless you want ATF to raid your house and steal all your tobacco.
+Naturally, if you’re going to make a sell a ton of them, you best be getting a license unless you want ATF to raid your house and shoot your dog.

-What is the procedure to buy the AR-15 lower receiver?
+What is the procedure for buying the AR-15 lower receiver?

 But when you order online, there are some extra procedures that need to be followed as you need to provide the seller with the license of your local gun shop and then the receiver will be sent to your local gun shop after the payment is made.

 And then you need to visit your local gun shop, fill out the ATF form and then get the lower receiver in your hand.
 So when buying a lower receiver, it is always better to buy directly from a local gun shop and avoid all the procedures and formalities.
 Plus, that way you support a local shop.
 You’re already saving a ton of money by building it yourself, anyway.

 Alternatively, consider getting an 80% lower.
 I’m not going to go into too much detail about that one, but it’s worth checking out if you want everything to be mailed to you.

 - What are some of the most common components?